CICM Second Part Examination Format Explained

 Across multiple sittings, these failure modes recur:

-- Vague SAQ answers without clinical prioritisation: examiners want a management framework, not a list of differentials.
+- Vague SAQ answers without clinical prioritisation - examiners want a management framework, not a list of differentials.

 - Clinical station anxiety disrupting the structured thinking that scores marks in each domain.